wieslawsoltes/Xaml.Behaviors/README.md

 - **DropBehaviorBase**
   *Base class for behaviors that handle drag-and-drop events and execute commands.*

+- **ContextDragBehaviorBase**
+  *Base class for context drag behaviors that initiate a drag using context data.*

+- **ContextDropBehaviorBase**
+  *Base class for context drop behaviors handling dropped context data.*

+- **DragAndDropEventsBehavior**
+  *Abstract behavior used to attach handlers for drag-and-drop events.*

 - **FilesDropBehavior**
   *Executes a command with a collection of dropped files.*

 - **TextDropBehavior**
   *Executes a command with dropped text.*

+- **TypedDragBehaviorBase**
+  *Base class for drag behaviors working with a specific data type.*

 - **TypedDragBehavior**
   *Provides drag behavior for items of a specified data type.*